MyMosqueDev/MyMosque-Expo/README.md

    - **Supabase**

-      In the project root create a `.env.local` file and pase in the Supabase connection information (hit up @ali-vayani for this information)
+      In the project root create a `.env.local` file and paste in the Supabase connection information
      ```sh
      EXPO_PUBLIC_SUPABASE_URL=https://xxxxx.supabase.co
      EXPO_PUBLIC_SUPABASE_KEY=xxxx
      ```
+      To get this information go to Supabase -> Dashboard -> MyMosque -> Connect (In Header) -> Mobile Framework If you don't have access to Supabase hit up @ali-vayani

    ## Project Structure